diesimo-ai/self-driving-car-projects/p5-self-driving-vehicle-state-estimation-on-roadway/readme.md

 ## Overview

-This is a Self-Driving Vehicle State Estimation on Roadway implementation using an Error-State Extended Kalman Filter (ES-EKF) to localize a vehicle using data from the [CARLA simulator](https://carla.org/).

-### State Estimation Pipeline
+This is a filter-based state estimator for self-driving vehicles, designed to determine the vehicle's position within an existing map in the [CARLA simulator](https://carla.org/).

+The system uses Error-State Extended Kalman Filter(ES-EKF) to `fuse` GPS, IMU, and LIDAR data from [CARLA simulator](https://carla.org/) to create a high-update-rate estimator to determining vehicle position and orientation while exploring sensor failure effects.
+### Estimator Architecture

 <img src="./doc/full-state-estimation-pipeline.png" width="600" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-The dataset was gathered during a test drive in the CARLA simulator and contains measurements from sensors :
+The providen dataset was gathered during a test drive in the CARLA simulator and contains measurements from sensors:
-- `IMU` measurements are used to drive the motion model forward in time at a high update rate
+- `IMU` measurements are used to drive `the motion model forward in time at a high update rate
 - `GNSS` receiver or the `LIDAR` are used for position measurements

-We incorporate the measurement by performing the Kalman filter update step :
+The Kalman filter update step :
 - The motion model produces the `predicted state` estimate.
 - The prediction correction loop is performed as long as the vehicle is driving, the result is the `corrected state` estimate.

 ### Estimator Tasks